sustainable-rails/uses/README.md

 end
 ```

-This is fine, but with Active Service you can declare these dependencies explicitly:
+This is fine, but with Uses you can declare these dependencies explicitly:

 ```ruby
 class PaymentsController < ApplicationController